 Though it may seem like a minor offense, all statutory penalties and criminal record blemishes are worth fighting against to protect your quality of life, and an experienced Dallas criminal defense attorney can do just that.

 When it comes to Texas DWI law, not even minor misdemeanors like an open container violation should be taken lightly.
-The experienced criminal defense attorneys of The Law Offices of Richard C. McConathy in Dallas County can fight your violation of Texas open container law as well as any other associated charges, such as first DWI.
-If you are facing an open alcohol container in vehicle charge in Dallas County or the surrounding areas in Denton County, Collin County, Tarrant County, Rockwall County, Johnson County, Wise County, or Ellis County, contact the DWI defense lawyers of The Law Offices of Richard C. McConathy.
+The experienced criminal defense attorneys of Law Offices of Richard C. McConathy in Dallas County can fight your violation of Texas open container law as well as any other associated charges, such as the first DWI.

 Important Terms Regarding Open Alcohol Container in Vehicle